Apteco/AptecoAPIGuides/Guides/GettingStarted.md

 future API requests.

 The `CreateConfiguration()` method is used to provide configuration details to each call of the API.
 If there are `SessionDetails` provided, the Authorization header will be set appropriately.
-In this example the URL of the API is hardcoded/.
+In this example the URL of the API is hardcoded.

 ### Loading a saved query definition